-People who want to add an auxiliary dwelling unit to their property will have to wait until at least January for new city rules governing them.
+People who want to add an accessory dwelling unit to their property will have to wait until at least January for new city rules governing them.

 Members of the Albany City Council told Mayor Sharon Konopa on Wednesday they'd prefer she work up an ordinance she supports for discussion rather than going through what would likely be a third veto of the current proposal.
 That discussion is expected to take place in January.